UP/ADAY Dance Costume Collection

 Cutting, dying, and other permanent alterations of costumes are not allowed.
 Minor non-permanent alterations are permitted: i.e., safety pinning.

-Costumes must be cleaned and returned no later than 2 weeks after the last performance for return of security deposit.
+Costumes must be cleaned and returned no later than 2 weeks after the last performance.
 If it is not possible to return the costumes during regularly scheduled hours, an appointment may be made.
 All costumes must be returned cleaned by the method listed on the invoice.
 If the costume needs professional dry cleaning, the dry cleaning receipt must be attached.